apache/nuttx/drivers/README.txt

   a block driver that can be mounted as a files system.
 See include/nuttx/fs/ramdisk.h.

-timer.c
-  Provides the "upper half" for a generic timer driver.
-See include/nuttx/timers/timer.h for more information.

 rwbuffer.c
   A facility that can be use by any block driver in-order to add writing buffering and read-ahead buffering.

-watchdog.c
-  Provides the "upper half" for a generic watchdog driver.
-See include/nuttx/timers/watchdog.h for more information.

 Subdirectories of this directory:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^